LancerLab/croqtile/Documents/Documentation/syntax-design-of-choreo.md

   // index is ituple with 2 elements
 }
 ```
 Here, 'index' is a *i-tuple* with 2 elements.
-Sometimes programmers perfer that the 2 elements being named.
+Sometimes programmers prefer that the 2 elements being named.
 This is possible by using the below syntax.
 ```
 with {x, y} in [10, 10] {...}
 ```